xapian/xapian/xapian-core/docs/stemming.rst

                 confirmatives

-can be thought of as \`confirm' with a chain of endings,
+can be thought of as `confirm` with a chain of endings,
 ::

                 -atif (adjectival ending - morphological)